 It is important to establish what utilities you require in your new space.
 The likelihood is you will need to source your own electricity, water, gas and waste supplies, so it is worth getting some quotes done in advance to compare costs.

 When fitting out your premises there are several things that attract tax relief through capital allowances, including heating, lighting, electrics, security, IT, carpets, furniture, racking, mezzanines, shelving, machinery, cranes and trade-related installations.
 The savings can be substantial, so it’s worth taking advice to see where you can save.
+Read our guide for more information.

 Legal fees can rack up if you’re not prepared.
 Leases can be long legal documents and on top of this you may also need a building surveyor to check out the premises.
 Make sure you get some quotes in advance and include them in your budget.
+At Industrials we created the smart lease which is a short three page lease that requires no legal fees.
+Find out more about smart lease.